How To Start a California Nonprofit Corporation in 9 Steps

 - How directors are elected or removed

-- How, where, and when board meetings are conducted
+- How, where, and when the organization conducts board meetings

-- Elect corporate officers not named in the bylaws and appoint officers
+- Electing corporate officers not named in the bylaws

-- Approve the corporation's application to the IRS for nonprofit status
+- Approving the corporation's application to the IRS for nonprofit status

-- Approve opening a bank account for the corporation and the reimbursement of expenses
+- Approving opening a bank account for the corporation and the reimbursement of expenses, if applicable

 - President or chief executive officer